girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 The fly in the ointment is that optical switches are not suitable for handwiring (although possible).
 One needs at least a [single-switch pcb][optical-amoeba] to even consider handwiring.
-On the other hand, it has become affordable to get pcb's made and SMD componenets assembled in China ([jlcpcb][jlcpcb] charges for only 2 pcb's for SMD assembly if you choose green FR4).
+On the other hand, it has become affordable to get pcb's made and SMD components assembled in China ([jlcpcb][jlcpcb] charges for only 2 pcb's for SMD assembly if you choose green FR4).
 [KiCad][kicad-org] has also matured, with decent [scripting support]({% post_url 2022-08-17-kicad-python-footprints-curved-tracks-edge-cuts %}).
 So designing the whole optical keyboard pcb and getting a few copies made is an